Logo Voyage

 In 1753 the daughter of the 3rd Earl married the 4th Duke of Devonshire.
 The 19th-century 6th Duke had the castle rebuilt in Gothic style, creating the version you see today.
 During this work, two remarkable medieval objects were found hidden in an old wall: the vellum Book of Lismore (now at Chatsworth House in Derbyshire) and a bishop's crozier (now in the National Museum in Dublin).
 The castle remains a private residence of the Dukes of Devonshire, though their main home is Chatsworth.

-The Tourist Information Centre is Lismore Heritage Centre in the middle of the village.
-It's open M-F 9AM-5:30PM.
+Lismore Heritage Centre in the middle of the village has visitor information.
+It's open M-Sa 9AM-5:30PM, Su noon-5PM.

 Get in